 - No we do not do any tree removal or stump grinding.
 We are not equipped to do so, but we can recommend a great local tree service to assist you in your tree removal.

 Can we plant where an existing tree was removed?

 You can plant where an existing tree was previously as long as the following are complete before planting.

 - If tree was cut down, make sure the stump grinding is deep enough to plant back on top of the previous tree.
 We do recommend that the tree be at least some what decomposed, but that is not always possible.
 So deep stump grinding is needed.
 Please contact a Certified Arborist/tree removal service for more information.

 - If the tree was pulled out roots and all, just make sure there are no soil born pathogens in that area that the new tree is going back into.
 Please consult a Certified Arborist/tree removal service for more information on soil and previous tree health.

 Why is my live oak dropping a lot of leaves?

-- This is normal around the first part of the year, we are seeing more drop this year (2012) than most other years, if you have a major concern contact your Certified Arborist or let us refer one for your area.
+- This is normal around the first part of the year.
+If you have a major concerns contact your Certified Arborist or let us refer one for your area.